C-section: Caesarean section

-- Your baby is in the breech position ( feet first)
+- Your baby is in the breech (feet or bottom first) position.

 - You are expecting more than one baby (the babies may be born prematurely and so more safely delivered through c-section, or one of the babies may be in a breech position).

-- You have a infection, like a first attack of genital herpes and a normal birth may risk transferring the virus to your baby
+- You have an infection, like a first attack of genital herpes, and a vaginal birth may risk transferring the virus to your baby

 - Scans may show your baby may not fit through the birth canal, for example if your baby has a large head.

 - You have a medical condition, like diabetes or a heart problem, which may put you at risk during a vaginal delivery.

 - If you have a small or premature baby you may be offered a c-section.

 Reasons why you would have an emergency c-section?

 In an emergency there may not be time to fully discuss the options of a caesarean section.
 If vaginal delivery is going to risk your health or your baby’s health, your doctor or midwife will decide a c-section may be the safest option.

 - Your labour is failing to progress naturally causing you or your baby distress.